xpertbot/craft-wheelform/README.md

 ### Delete Messages Cron Job
 You can schedule a Cron Job on your server to run daily an check to Delete any old Messages values saved on your database.
 The cron Job Command is:
-`php var/www/yourwebsite/craft wheelform/message/purge` where`var\www\yourwebsite\craft` is the parth to the craft executable package.
+`php var/www/yourwebsite/craft wheelform/message/purge` where `var\www\yourwebsite\craft` is the path to the craft executable package.

-and the two values required inside `config\wheelform.php` are:
+The only configuration needed inside `config\wheelform.php` is:

 ```php
 return [